Achraf Hakimi

-Achraf Hakimi (أشرف حكيمي; /ar/; born 4 November 1998) is a professional footballer who plays as a right-back for club Paris Saint-Germain and captains the Morocco national team.
-He is widely regarded as one of the best right-backs in the world.
+Achraf Hakimi Mouh (Note: أشرف حكيمي, /ar/) (born 4 November 1998) is a professional footballer who plays as a right-back for club Paris Saint-Germain and captains the Morocco national team.
+Known for his attacking prowess and strong defensive contribution, he is widely regarded as one of the best right-backs in the world, and is the African player with the most European titles.

-At club level, Hakimi began playing for Real Madrid Castilla in 2016 and was promoted to the first-team in 2017.
+At club level, Hakimi began playing for Real Madrid Castilla in 2016 and was promoted to the first team in 2017, where he won the UEFA Champions League and the FIFA Club World Cup.
 He was sent on a two-year loan deal to Bundesliga side Borussia Dortmund, winning the DFL-Supercup in 2019.
-He then signed with Serie A side Inter Milan for a reported fee of €42 million, helping the club win the 2020–21 Serie A title, their first in 11 years.
+He then signed with Serie A side Inter Milan, helping the club win the 2020–21 Serie A title, their first league title in 11 years.
 Paris Saint-Germain then signed him in 2021 for a reported fee of €68 million.
-At PSG, Hakimi has won four Ligue 1 titles, and contributed to the club's first-ever UEFA Champions League title in 2025, scoring the first goal against his former club Inter Milan, in a match that ended 5–0 for PSG.
+With PSG, he won five Ligue 1 titles and two Coupes de France, and was integral to the club winning their first UEFA Champions League titles back-to-back in 2025 and 2026, with the former being part of a continental treble.

-Hakimi was capped by Morocco at the under-20 level, before making his senior international debut in 2016 aged 17.
-He was chosen in Morocco's squads for the FIFA World Cup twice (in 2018 and 2022), the Africa Cup of Nations three times (in 2019, 2021, and 2023), and was one of three overage players selected for the 2024 Summer Olympics team.
-At the 2022 FIFA World Cup, he led Morocco to make history as the first African nation to reach the World Cup semi-finals.
+Born in Spain, Hakimi was capped by Morocco at the under-20 level, before making his senior international debut in 2016 at 17 years old.
+He was chosen in Morocco's squads for three FIFA World Cups (in 2018, 2022, and 2026), four Africa Cup of Nations (in 2019, 2021, 2023, and 2025), and was one of three overage players selected for the 2024 Summer Olympics team.
+At the 2022 World Cup, he and Morocco made history by becoming the first African nation to reach the semi-finals.
+He later won with the team its second Africa Cup of Nations title in 2025.

-Hakimi ranked 6th in the 2025 Ballon d’Or, the highest position ever achieved by a Moroccan player.
+Hakimi ranked 6th in the 2025 Ballon d'Or, the highest position ever achieved by a Moroccan player.
 He was also named the 2025 African Player of the Year, becoming the fifth Moroccan recipient of the award and the first since Mustapha Hadji in 1998.

-In a televised interview following Morocco’s World Cup victory over Portugal, Hakimi’s father stated that the team’s achievement was 'an accomplishment for all Arabs'.